illinois-cs418/illinois-cs418.github.io/index.md

 + These lectures will be recorded and available on the [course schedule](https://illinois-cs418.github.io/schedule).
 + Additional lectures will be available as asynchronous video links posted on the [course schedule](https://illinois-cs418.github.io/schedule).

-**The current plan is not to have a live lecture on Fridays, but instead for asynchronous videos and exams**
+**The current plan is not to have a live lecture on Fridays, but instead use it for asynchronous videos and exams**

 ## Assessments ##